Curcumin for Migraines

 But how does curcumin work for migraines?

 Turmeric is a leading herb that has been used for thousands of years.
-It’s most commonly used in cooking and is now available as a dietary supplement.
+It’s most commonly used in many recipes and is now available as a dietary supplement.
 In addition to curry and kitchen staples, turmeric fixed many ailments in the past and present, such as headaches and digestive problems.
 The main active ingredient in turmeric is the compound curcumin.
 Curcumin is helpful for a variety of things, including reducing inflammation and pain.
 To ensure curcumin absorption, consume it with fatty foods and take prescribed amounts to see any effect.

 Luckily, another ingredient called piperine (black pepper extract) helps increase your body’s absorption of curcumin.
 Still, it is present in many dietary supplements designed specifically to take advantage of this bioavailability (absorption) that helps curcumin to boost and increase its effects in your bloodstream.